HOME MEDICINE CABINET

 From a drawer of medicines to a home safety system

 In most households, the cabinet already serves more than one person.
 A parent looks for something for a child’s fever.
 A partner wonders if another nasal spray is worth buying.
 Grandparents ask whether there is still a dressing left after the last injury.
-On top of that you have several storage spots, several expiry windows and several needs.
+On top of that you have several storage spots, several expiry dates and several needs.

 Why the problem starts with visibility, not with buying